 Participation in Other LRAP Programs

 Applicants are encouraged to take advantage of any other LRAP programs (such as state, federal, or employer LRAPs).
 Application and receipt of other LRAP awards must be disclosed on the PILRAP application and may be considered by the Financial Aid Office.
 See the Frequently Asked Questions to learn more.

 Participants must apply each year for funds for the following year.
-Applications for the 2013 calendar year were made available on September 4, 2012 and were due on October 31, 2012.
-Award decisions for 2013 will be mailed in January, 2013, and the first disbursement will be in early 2013.
-The next application, for receiving funding in calendar year 2014, will most likely become available in August or September of 2013 and be due in October of 2013.
-Please check back.
+Applications for the 2014 calendar year are now available and are due on October 1, 2013.
+Award decisions for 2014 will be mailed in December, 2013, and the first disbursement will be in early 2015.
+To access the application, please click here.

 For more information about PILRAP, please contact: